John Mulaney & the Sack Lunch Bunch: Production

-Prior to working on the special both Mulaney and his co-writer Marika Sawyer had sought to do some kind of comedy bit involving children.
+Before working on the special, both Mulaney and his co-writer Marika Sawyer had allegedly sought to do some kind of comedy bit involving children.
 One idea was a segment on Weekend Update called "Lil Weekend Update" which would have been anchored entirely by children.
 Another concept was a Mulaney-written stand up special performed by a ten year old.
-Neither of these projects ever came to fruition.
+Neither project came to fruition.
 Mulaney noted that during development, it was difficult for him to articulate to people exactly what he wanted, saying "It was a lot of telling people what it wasn't".

 Mulaney noted that often adults talk down to kids, telling Entertainment Weekly: "When I see people interact with kids, I was always like, 'Why are you talking down to them?
 Why are you crouching on the floor talking in a high voice?'
 I don't recall needing that as a kid."
 He theorizes that "kids think that they're older than they've ever been.
 They believe they're adults"; and as such he wanted a special that children and adults could watch together and laugh at the same jokes instead of the normal "this joke's for adults and this joke's for kids" approach often seen in children's entertainment.

 While appearing on Patriot Act with Hasan Minhaj, Mulaney described the special as being inspired by other educational children's programs such as Sesame Street, Mister Rogers' Neighborhood, The Electric Company, and even more specifically, shows like Free to Be...
 You and Me, and 3-2-1 Contact.

 The special is co-written by Marika Sawyer (Saturday Night Live) and music composer Eli Bolin (Sesame Street, Original Cast Album: Co-Op), who drew inspiration from musical influences including Burt Bacharach, Howard Ashman and Alan Menken, and Trinidadian calypso legend Mighty Sparrow.
 They turned to pieces like Maurice Sendak and Carole King's "Really Rosie", which Mulaney remembered from childhood, and Harry Nilsson's "The Point," which were also fueled by catchy songs and extremely relatable anxieties.
 "As a kid, we watched movies like Little Shop of Horrors and Clue, and they didn't seem inappropriate – and I don't think they are," Mulaney says.
 "But they had a lot of tension to them."